Remag29/Tools.WSLGestion/README.md

 When tou create an instance with the module, the vhd file is store on the folder specify on the parameter `VhdDestinationFolder`

 Here is a great documentation from microsoft on the subject : [How to manage WSL disk space](https://learn.microsoft.com/en-us/windows/wsl/disk-space)

+### Default folder

+By default, new WSL instances are using the default windows home folder, monted on the vm.

+For more convenience, the module is automatically place the user on his WSL home folder when he start an instance.

+For example, if the user `bob` start an instance, he will be place on the folder `/homr/bob` instead of `/mnt/c/Users/bob` by default.

+To do this, the module add the command `cd ~` on the file `~/.bashrc` of the user.